Shmew/Fable.Jester/rtl/queries-for-element.md

     /// Defaults to "script".
     static member ignore (value: string) : ITextMatcherOption

-    /// If set to true, elements that are normally excluded from the
-    /// accessibility tree are considered for the query as well.
+    /// Adds a query condition based on a match of the level.
     ///
-    /// Defaults to false.
-    static member hidden (value: bool) : IRoleMatcherOption
+    /// Such as a h1-h6 element, or aria-level. static member level (value: int) : IRoleMatcherOption

     /// Adds a query condition based on a match of the accessible name.
     ///